-This 1955 Ford Crown Victoria in Torch Red and Snowshoe White captures that fifties look perfectly.
+This 1955 Ford Crown Victoria in Tropical Rose and Snowshoe White captures that fifties look perfectly.
 Ford totally redesigned their cars for '55 and they were really starting to show the glamorous style that the late fifties was famous for.

 1955 Ford styling was completely new.
 There were much sharper lines and sharper angles producing a fresh look from their previous cars.
 New two-tone color schemes had now been introduced using the new side trim lines to split the colors rather than just at the base of the roof line.